Tomas-Kaiser/articles/articles/three-ways-to-create-object-js.md

 const car2 = new Car("Tesla", "Red", true, 1000);
 ```

-We use Pascal naming convention for Constructor Function by convention of other javascript developers wherease we use camel notation for factory function.
+We use Pascal naming convention for Constructor Function by convention of other javascript developers wherase we use camel notation for factory function.
 The pascal notation starts with an upper case letter as such `CreateFunction` or `Car` as example above.
 In contrast, the camel notation starts with a lower case letter as such `createFunction`.

 Whenever we use a `new` operator, three things happen: